michaelnguyenwex/azure-devops-mcp/instructions/testsuite.md

               // organization: params.organization, // REMOVE
             };
             ```
-        *   [ ] The `updateAutomatedTest` function will handle the error if config is not set, so the tool wrapper doesn\'t need an explicit check for that beyond what `updateAutomatedTest` returns.
+        *   [x] The `updateAutomatedTest` function will handle the error if config is not set, so the tool wrapper doesn't need an explicit check for that beyond what `updateAutomatedTest` returns.

 ---